BeeryLab/voletron/README.md

   generate histogram of activity pattern over the course of the day (for ultradian rhythms)
 - TODO: consider migrating to Colab/Jupyter

+1. Output file that sums seconds of cohab between voles in a specific chamber.
+Include all groupings from group cohab file (vole A+B, A+C, A+D, A+B+C, A+B+D, A+C+D, A+B+C+D etc.) for each chamber (arena, cage 1,2,3,4).
+Include dwells and seconds.
+(Home cage analysis)
+Outputs: See attached Sheet 1.

+2. Activity-I think you're already working on this, but bin transitions by 5 min increments by clock time.
+I'm less sure of how this output looks, so feel free to change.
+Could bump increments up to 10 mins.
+(Activity/Rhythms analysis)
+Outputs: See attached Sheet 2

+3. Summary file/general thoughts on bins-is it possible to have two outputs here?
+Bins for one output by clock time in and the other by amount of time in arena?
+Is it also possible for me to change the borders for both outputs if needed during analysis?
+If not, can clock time be in 30 min intervals (12:00, 12:30, 13:00 etc.)  and time in arena be hourly (starting 10 mins after first tag read for 60 mins, 120 mins etc.).
+Outputs: See attached Sheet 3.
+Same output for time elapsed in arena.

+Investigate possible bug re. config at run start time vs. analysis start time??